flowtaleai/copier-python-uv/CONTRIBUTING.md

    > **Tip:** Use `just test-template validate` to automatically run setup, lint, and test on the generated project.

+   > **Important:** When adding or modifying options in `copier.yml`, update `.copier-answers.test.yml` to include all options.
+This ensures non-interactive template generation works without prompts.

 ### Available Commands

 The template project uses `just` as the task runner.
 To see all available commands: